sydneysimmons/Transformers-Project-Sports-Analysis/README.md

 While we did not use SportsBERT because it was not applicable to our pipeline tasks, it was helpful to see a trained model on sports data. https://huggingface.co/microsoft/SportsBERT

-In depth article on other machine learning happening in sports. https://www.frontiersin.org/articles/10.3389/fspor.2021.682287/full
+In depth article on other machine learning research occurring in sports performance and recruitment. https://www.frontiersin.org/articles/10.3389/fspor.2021.682287/full